 A Durham Ontario Canada resident, Michael Schmidt, is still under bail conditions for apparently being an accomplice to conspiracy in this sheep ordeal.

-Today Schmidt is going in for finger prints for a charge that simply doesn’t fit the ‘crime.’
-The Ministry of Natural Resources had set up surveillance cameras on public property without any labeling on the cameras or permission of residents.
-These cameras were found in the ditches around their home.
+Today Schmidt is going in for fingerprinting for a charge that simply doesn’t fit the ‘crime.’
+The Ministry of Natural Resources had set up surveillance cameras on public property without any labelling on the cameras or permission of residents, which were found in the ditches around their homes.

-Neighbours of Schmidt had taken it upon themselves to take down the cameras to find out who they belonged to and why they were there.
+Schmidt’s neighbours chose to take down the cameras to find out who they belonged to and why they were there.
 They found over 80,000 images on SD cards of citizens jogging, walking dogs, and moving through day-to-day life.
-They called the police to find out whose cameras they were but were unsatisfied when police refused to disclose their ownership, instead demanding the cameras be handed over.
+They called the police to find out whose cameras they were, but were unsatisfied when police refused to disclose their ownership, instead demanding the cameras be handed over.

 Schmidt refused and cited infractions against transparency, justice, and his own privacy as his main reasons for not giving up the details of the camera’s whereabouts.
-Now, he is being charged with theft under $5k for not sitting by while government bodies make their way our private lives without our knowledge.
+Now, he is being charged with theft under $5k for not sitting by while government bodies intrude upon private lives without their knowledge or consent.
 Schmidt is a social activist like we (the Collective team) haven’t seen in a long time.
-His ongoing struggle with the government has been a 21 year battle and his raw milk farm has been raided over 5 times.
+His ongoing struggle with the government has been a 21 year battle and his raw milk farm has been raided over five times.
 He has been detained, thrown in jail, and even placed in solitary confinement, where he refused to eat on principal.

 According to Schmidt, he was not in jail of his own free will and the state does not have rights over his body, so he refused to eat.
-He went on another hunger strike more recently when trying to get a simple dialogue going with the Premiere of Ontario about the circumstances of his operations of his farm.
+He went on another hunger strike more recently when trying to get a simple dialogue going with the Premiere of Ontario about the circumstances of his farm’s operations.

 - Rare Shropshire Sheep are ordered to be killed against shepherd’s consent by the Canadian Food Inspection Agency due to a falsely suspected disease